isoux/freebsd-6.2-r4r-experiments/README.md

 # FreeBSD 6.2 R4R Experiments 🛠️

-This repository is based on the original FreeBSD 6.2 source code, with added R4R (Rusted 4 Rings) experiments.
-Please note that these experiments are conducted on Intel architecture, both 32-bit (i386) and 64-bit (AMD64) processors.
+This repository is based on the original FreeBSD 6.2 source code, with experimental R4R (Rusted 4 Rings) additions.
+Please note that these experiments target the Intel x86 architecture, both 32-bit (i386) and 64-bit (amd64).

 ## What is R4R? ✨